Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 a close up shot of Root Beer Float in a tall glass

 It’s no wonder why this root beer float has been around since 1893.
-A timeless classic treat that brings back fond childhood memories of simpler times.
-The slight fizz of the soda paired with creamy vanilla goodness has been bringing delight for decades and shows no signs of stopping anytime soon.
+A treat that brings back memories of simpler times.
+The slight fizz of the soda paired with vanilla goodness shows no signs of losing popularity any time soon.

 FREQUENTLY ASKED QUESTIONS